 Bruce Stanley Kovner is a very successful American hedge fund manager and philanthropist.
 In fact, out of all the people mentioned in this article, only George Soros is richer.
 However, we didn’t include him in our top 5 because his portfolio is diverse and doesn’t necessarily rely on currency pairs.
-In spite of that, forex-related assets still play a key role in his income.
+Despite that, forex-related assets still play a key role in his income.

 Kovner is currently the chairman of CAM Capital.
 He founded the company in 2012 to manage his investment and business activities.
-Up until 2011, he acted as chairman of Caxton Associates, a diversified trading firm that he founded in 1983.
+Until 2011, he acted as chairman of Caxton Associates, a diversified trading firm founded in 1983.